finwistic

 Stan Weinstein·Stan Weinstein — Stage Analysis Masterclass (TraderLion)·Trading PsychologyProcess & Discipline

 Williams homeschooled his daughter Michelle and built trading into her education, telling her plainly that learning to trade was a skill that could support her financially for life.
 His core teaching principle: position size should always be a fixed percentage of current equity, and the next trade is all that matters.
 Once you are in a trade, its outcome is essentially determined — nothing you do emotionally will change it.
-The traders who fail psychologically are those who carry the weight of prior results into the next decision, sizing up after hot streaks or cutting back after losses based on emotion rather than process.
-The discipline to treat each trade as independent, sized purely by formula, is what separates durable compounders from traders who perpetually give back what they have made.
+The traders who fail psychologically are those who carry the weight of prior results into the next decision, sizing up after hot streaks or cutting back after losses based on emotion rather than formula.
+The discipline to treat each trade as independent, sized purely by current equity percentage, is what separates durable compounders from traders who perpetually give back what they have made.

 "The next trade is all that matters."